Ronalt4cs/Ronalt4cs/README.md

 ## About me:

-* Bachelor of Computer Science from UFAPE, 3/9 perdiod
+* Bachelor of Computer Science from UFAPE, 3/9 period
 * Fullstack software web developer

 ## Hard skills: